oktadev/schematics/README.md

   --clientId=$clientId --clientSecret=$clientSecret
 ```

-🚨 These values are stored in a `.env` file.
-Add this file to `.gitignore` and don't check it into source control!
+🚨 An `.env` file will be generated with these values.
+Make sure to add `*.env` to `.gitignore` and don't check it into source control!

 Start your app and authenticate with Okta. 🎊